Scope development procedures

 File > New File or Project > Unity Scope

-Tip: During project creation the build kit wizard page displays.
-Note that when you build the scope, the generated build is placed by default in the parent directory in a directory that starts with ‘build-’ and completes with the project name followed by ‘-Desktop-Default’.
-For example, if your scope project is named ‘myscope’, your build directory is ../build-my-scope-Desktop-Default.
+Tip: Note that when you build the scope, the generated build is placed by default in the parent directory, in a directory named ‘build-<project name>-<build env>-<build config>'.
+For example, if your scope project is named ‘myscope’ and you are building for an armhf target, your build directory will be ../build-myscope-armhf-14_10-Default.

 Tip: For help installing QtCreator and creating projects, see Ubuntu SDK Tutorials.